Best Camping Blankets of 2026

 • Stains easily

 The Nomadix Festival Blanket is one of the simplest blankets we tested.
-It lacks in features but boasts incredible sustainability.
-Nomadix is a Climate Neutral Certified Company with a commitment to reducing their environmental footprint.
-One blanket is made from 58 recycled plastic bottles!
-The blanket was also shipped with absolutely no plastic.
+It lacks features but boasts a strong sustainability focus.
+Nomadix is a Climate Neutral Certified company with a commitment to reducing their environmental footprint.
+One Festival Blanket is made from 58 recycled plastic bottles, and ours was shipped with absolutely no plastic.

-Although the Nomadix doesn’t come with a stuff sack, it easily rolls into a small size and can fit into any pack or tote bag without taking up much space.
-One downside to its excellent packability is the thinness of the material and lack of a barrier between you and the ground.
-If you’re looking for more cushion or support, we would suggest you check out the Yeti Lowland, which is the most padded ground blanket in our lineup.
+Although the Festival Blanket doesn’t come with a stuff sack, it rolls up nicely into a tight package that can fit into virtually any pack or tote bag.
+One downside to the excellent packability is the thinness of the material, resulting in a lack of barrier between you and the ground.

-The Nomadix Festival does come with a unique slip-resistant surface and a water-resistant bottom layer.
-However, we found that the top material soaked moisture quickly and took a long time to fully dry out.
-When it came to our shake test, this blanket didn’t shed debris as well as others in our lineup, but it still outperformed the wool blankets that we tested.
-We did notice that mud stained easily and took a bit of work to remove when spot cleaning.
+The Nomadix Festival does come with a unique slip-resistant surface and water-resistant bottom layer.
+Unfortunately, the top material does soak through quickly and take a long time to dry out.
+In our shake test, the blanket didn’t shed debris as well as others in our lineup, and mud took some work to remove.

-With that being said, the Nomadix Festival Blanket is still our top recommendation for those dedicated to sustainability and looking for a packable and simple ground mat for their everyday use.
+Small complaints aside, the Nomadix Festival Blanket is a sustainably minded option for those looking for a simple, packable ground mat for everyday use.

 Product Comparison Table